This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Cover the pan with plastic wrap and place in the fridge until you are ready to bake.

-- Cover leftovers with plastic wrap and put in the fridge.
-They will last up to 3 days stored properly in the fridge.
+- Cover leftovers with plastic wrap or store in an airtight container and put in the fridge.
+They will last up to 3 days stored properly in the refrigerator.

 - To reheat, pop in the microwave for a few seconds until heated through.
 If you prefer them crispier, reheat in the oven for 4 to 5 minutes.